jdpnielsen/contextual-error/README.md

 methods on CError instances so that they can be used on Errors not created with `CError`.

+### `CError.isCError(err)`

+The `isCError()` function returns a boolean, if the provided error is an instance of CError or an instance of a class which inherited from CError.
+Under the hood, the method uses a Symbol for checking, rather than `err instanceof CError`.
+This allows compatability between versions of this library.

 ### `CError.cause(err)`

 The `cause()` function returns the next Error in the cause chain for `err`, or